shariq1989/cookbook/content/recipe/chorizo_breakfast_burrito.md

 ### INSTRUCTIONS: STEP-BY-STEP

-1. Warm oil in a [skillet](https://amzn.to/3lhJf3Y) over medium heat and add white onions and potatoes.
+1. Warm oil in a [skillet](https://amzn.to/3I3MkOO) over medium heat and add yellow onions and potatoes.
 Cover the pan with a lid and cook until tender.

 {{< figure src="/images/chor1.jpg" class="instructionFigure">}}